What is ARES?

 District D ARES HF Net Sundays at 4 pm on 3.973 MHz

 There are many other nets available.
-Most of them can be found on the Nixa Amateur Radio Club's website so they will not be included here at this time.
+Many of them can be found on the Nixa Amateur Radio Club's website.
 Click here for the net list page.

 Local Area SKYWARN Weather Repeaters: